-2. The flesh wants to fight, it wants to win, but in wining the battle you might lose the war.
-It is much better to make peace with the brethren than to fight against them.
-I am not saying that if there is heresy being taught or sin is flaunted that you ignore it, but sometimes we fight over things that are meaningless and the only victor are the enemies of God!
+I am not saying that if there is heresy being taught or sin is flaunted that you ignore it, but again, sometimes we fight over things that are meaningless, and the only victor are the enemies of God!

-1. What, no celebration of this great victory?
-Joab only lost 20 men but they were able to kill 360 of Abner's men!
+What, no celebration of this great victory?

+Joab only lost 20 men, but they were able to kill 360 of Abner's men!

 I think that there was no celebration because these were brethren and thus, both lost, there were no winners like I have said.

-Now some say that Joab should not have made peace with Abner because he was the enemy and you can't serve the enemy!
+Now some say that Joab should not have made peace with Abner because he was the enemy, and you can't serve the enemy!

 I understand what they are saying, but again, I see no praying, no seeking the Lord in this battle and thus, I don't think this is what God wanted.
+Also, they were brethren and they should not have been fighting each other!

-Do you think God has the power to raise up David to be king over the entire nation?
+Do you think God has the power to raise up David to be King over the entire nation?

 Of course He does and thus, as David was doing, just letting God work and he did not want to get in the way.
+He did not have to take the kingdom by force!

 Did that work?

 Look at the next chapter and you tell me!

+Before we get to that let me say this.
+Joab buried his brother, Asahel, but he doesn't forget who murdered him.
+And a lethal bitterness begins to brew in the heart of Joab toward Abner.
+And in the end, it will not be good!